oscarotero/d.js/README.md

 Set/get `data-*` attributes.
 It can detect and convert primitive types like integers, floats and booleans.
 If it's an array or object, is converted to json.

 * **query** A string with the selector, array of elements or a Node/NodeList/HTMLCollection instance
-* **name** A string with the name of the data attribute or an object with name/values
+* **name** A string with the name of the data attribute, an array of names or an object with name/values
 * **value** The new value of the property

 ```js